TaiChi112/Documents/cos3109_docs/week1.md

       - the structure of agent

 ### AGI
+  - the AGI concept is that it can learn to oaccomplish any intelligent task that human begins or animals can perform
     - abstract thinking
     - transfer learning
     - following common sense in making desision